-The Acuity 100TM (hexafocon A) Rigid Gas Permeable Contact Lens is available as a spherical, aspheric, prism ballast toric or multifocal design for daily wear only.
-Semi-scleral and scleral lenses are available for daily wear only.
+The Acuity 18TM (enflufocon A) Rigid Gas Permeable Contact Lens is available as a spherical, aspheric, prism ballast toric or multifocal design for daily wear only.
 Lenses for the management of irregular corneas are available for daily wear only.

-The Acuity 100th (hexafocon A) Contact Lens is composed of a aliphatic siloxanyl fluoromethacrylate copolymer with a UV light absorber.
-The lens is available in clear, blue, ice blue, violet, and green tints.
-The tinted lenses contain the following color additives:
+The Acuity 18 enflufocon A) Contact Lens is composed of aliphatic siloxanyl fluoromethacrylate copolymer with a UV light absorber.
+The lens is available in blue, ice blue, grey, and green tints.
+The tinted lenses contain the following copy additives: